WELCOME TO THE 21 DAY EQUITY CHALLENGE DAY 16!

 Black.
 Lives.
 Matter.

 These three words have sparked a movement and raised a lot of questions.
 These words were first written by Alicia Garza in July 2013 after the not guilty verdict of George Zimmerman in the killing of Trayvon Martin.
 Garza, Patrisse Cullors, and Opal Tometi were motivated to speak out.
 These words have sparked a new wave of social protest and consciousness regarding the conditions of Black lives around the country.
-Even Des Moines has not been immune to the protests.

 There are many questions about Black Lives Matter (BLM).
 Let’s separate fact from fiction and understand the deeper meaning behind the phrase and movement.